calazans10/create-personal-react-app/README.md

 ```

 Then open [http://localhost:3000/](http://localhost:3000/) to see your app.
-When you’re ready to deploy to production, create a minified bundle with ```npm run build```.
+When you are ready to deploy to production, create a minified bundle with `npm run build`.

 ## Contribute

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Submit a pull request

 ## License